SpringsteinM/thesis/chapters/1_intro.typ

 == Contributions
 <sec:int_contributions>

-The goal of this thesis is to answer the research questions which were formulated in previous chapters by developing various image analysis methods that enable art historians to systematically search through larger image collections.
+The goal of this thesis is to answer the research questions which were formulated in previous section by developing various image analysis methods that enable art historians to systematically search through larger image collections.
 The challenge lies in the limited amount of training data available for specific tasks, making it difficult to optimize procedures specifically for art historical collections.
 For this purpose, improvements and approaches for various image analysis methods are proposed to specifically optimize them for the domain of art.

 *The main contributions of this thesis can be summarized as follows:*